bnewell/bnewell.github.io/projects.md

 # Papers

 #### [Is Diet Coke Bad For You?](http://relabit.com/diet-coke.html)
-A short paper discussing the scientific merits of negative claims aimed towards Diet Coke.
+A short paper discussing the scientific merits of the Diet Coke controversy.

 ---